microsoft/pylance-release/TROUBLESHOOTING.md

 # Troubleshooting

-If you're having trouble with the langauge server, check the below for information which may help.
+If you're having trouble with the language server, check the below for information which may help.
 If something isn't covered here, please file an issue with the information given in [Filing an issue](#filing-an-issue).